Mount Alvernia High School (Pittsburgh)

 Mount Alvernia High School was a private, all-girls, Roman Catholic high school in Pittsburgh, Pennsylvania; it is within the Diocese of Pittsburgh.
-The school was closed in June 2011 due to declining enrollment.

 History

 Mount Alvernia High School was established in 1936 and is located on the grounds of the Franciscan Sisters of Millvale.

+The school was closed in June 2011 due to declining enrollment.

+In 2022, the Mount Alvernia campus, including the school and a chapel, was sold to a real estate development group.